palantirnet/federated-search-demo/README.md

 This version of the demo site is all about dogs.
 We use simple core content types (basic page and article) supplemented by taxonomy terms.
 The content titles are meaningful (they are all dog breeds).
 Content body is lorem ipsum text.

 We create three vocabularies in Drupal 7:

 * Age
 * Color
 * Traits

 In Drupal 8, the Color vocabulary is not present.
+This difference shows how sites with different taxonomies can be integrated in search results.

 Each content page is assigned to the available vocabularies.
 This setup allows our search index to provide filters by each term.